withastro/docs/src/pages/en/tutorial/6-islands/index.md

 <Goals>

-  - used client-side JavaScript in `<script>` tags to create a light/dark theme toggle
+  - added your first UI framework to your Astro project (Preact)
-  - used the `astro add` command to use other framework components (Preact) in Astro
+  - uesd other framework components (Preact) in Astro
   - sent JavaScript to the browser on a per-island basis using `client:` directives
+  - built a light/dark theme toggle *without* an island, using only JS and CSS

 </Goals>